Fabrizzioperilli/Sorting-algorithms-for-sequences/READMe.md

 ### Description

-Through this program developed in c++ we can study the different types of sorting algorithms that exist and their complexity.
+Through this program developed in c++17 we can study the different types of sorting algorithms that exist and their complexity.
 The following algorithms are used:

 - Insertion
 - Mergesort